 Anyone can file a complaint free of charge.
 You do not need a lawyer to file a complaint against a judge.
 Reading our brochure will give an overview of how the Judicial Conduct Board operates and what types of complaints we can handle.
 You should, however, review the types of allegations that the Board will consider, and you should not make frivolous complaints.
 What's more, anyone who knowingly files a false complaint may face criminal charges.
-Please read our brochure before filing a compliant:
+Please read our brochure before filing a complaint:

-What does the "Confidential Complaint Questionnaire" ask?
+What does the "Confidential Request for Investigation" ask?

 Do I have to identify myself when I file a complaint?